albenakr/the-book-club/README.md

 With more time, the possibilities to expand this project are endless.
 Those are some of the features I would like to implement next:
 - Filtering functionality, based on reviews ratings.
 This was considered for this first version of the project, but since the reviews are user-generated, rather than pre-uploaded, there isn't enough data to make it viable at this stage.
-- More dynamic filtering of books on the Shop Books page through Ajax
+- More dynamic filtering of books on the Shop Books page through Ajax.
-- Expand the community page to allow for more interactivity - allow comment threads on individual reviews, functionality to like and upvote comments, possibility to ask questions and post comments outside of reviews alone.
 - Re-design the bag functionality, so that the bag contents are saved if a user is registered and logged in.
 - Automated testing.